flancian/garden/Open Letter to Google.md

 In that spirit: if you share a proposal for the betterment of Google, I will at least add a link here.
 If you share a proposal for the betterment of the internet or society at large, please consider joining this Agora :)

-An Agora, in short, is: democratic,
+An Agora, in short, is: free, fair and democratic.
+Google, being profit driven, need not be free

 # Google should consider becoming more democratic
 Most corporations have historically not been democratic at all; governance wise they tend to be (or become) highly hierarchical, in particular as they age and emergent hierarchies solidify and negotiate market pressures.